adamdelarosa/docker-compose-nginx-with-blocks/README.md

+#Docker Compose:
-# docker-compose: Nginx with blocks (nginx virtual hosts) with DOCKER
+#Nginx with blocks (nginx virtual hosts) with DOCKER

 Run this with "docker-compose up -d", then run "docker ps -a" and see Nginx up and running on ports: "80:80","8080:8080","9090:9090".

 Try after run:

+First site:
 http://127.0.0.1/

+Second site:
 http://127.0.0.1:8080/

+Third site:
 http://127.0.0.1:9090/

 #Configuration: